gravityrail/gpt4-turbo-minipupper2-ros2-humble/README.md

 [![Watch the video](https://img.youtube.com/vi/UMX1kWoa8ek/maxresdefault.jpg)](https://youtu.be/UMX1kWoa8ek)

 This repo is only a draft demo based on Mini Pupper 2 with ROS2 Humble now.
-To try it, you need add your own AWS and chatGPT account info to config file(gpt_status/gpt_status/gpt_config.py).
+To try it, you need add your own chatGPT account info to config file(gpt_status/gpt_status/gpt_config.py).

 The basic process is,

-your voice ---> Mini Pupper 2 record by Mic x2 ---> translate voice to text by AWS service ---> chatGPT API ---> translate text to voice by AWS service ---> Mini Pupper 2 voice Playback & Movement & emotion.
+your voice ---> Mini Pupper 2 record by Mic x2 ---> translate voice to text by OpenAI STT service ---> chatGPT API ---> translate text to voice by OpenAI TTS service ---> Mini Pupper 2 voice Playback & Movement & emotion.

 It's a ROS2 Humble interface demo designed to empower Mini Pupper 2 with voice, motion, and emotion control capabilities.
 This package enables you to leverage LLM-based features, such as GPT-4 & ChatGPT, to enhance the functionality of their robotic applications within the ROS2 ecosystem.
 It provides a dynamic solution for creating engaging and interactive experiences.